Public Opinion on Transparency at the FDA

 Media advisory: The full study is linked to this news release.

-Authors: Samantha Sze-Yee Lee, Ph.D., of the University of Western Australia in Perth, is the corresponding author.
+Authors: Jonathan Altamirano, M.S., of the Stanford University School of Medicine in Stanford, California, is the corresponding author.

 Editor’s Note: Please see the article for additional information, including other authors, author contributions and affiliations, conflict of interest and financial disclosures, and funding and support.